Equipment

 Final Thoughts

 For traveling surfers, World Nomads offers peace of mind that allows you to focus on your trip.
 With comprehensive coverage tailored to the needs of adventure travelers, including protection for your surf gear, medical emergencies, and trip disruptions, it’s a smart choice for anyone chasing waves around the world.
-So, before you pack your board and head to your next surf destination, consider adding a World Nomads policy to your travel checklist.
+So, before you pack your board and head to your next surf destination, consider adding a world nomads policy to your travel checklist.
 It might just be the best decision you make on your surf trip.

 Water Housing Checklist